OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-wpf.md

 AuthenticationResult result = null;
 try
 {
-    // Here, we try tooget an access token toocall hello TodoListService
+    // Here, we try to get an access token to call the TodoListService
     // without invoking any UI prompt.
 AcquireTokenSilentAsync forces
-    // MSAL toothrow an exception if it cannot get a token silently.
+    // MSAL to throw an exception if it cannot get a token silently.

     result = await app.AcquireTokenSilentAsync(new string[] { clientId });
 }
 catch (MsalException ex)
 {
-    // MSAL couldn't get a token silently, so show hello user a message
+    // MSAL couldn't get a token silently, so show the user a message
-    // and let them click hello Sign-In button.
+    // and let them click the Sign-In button.

     if (ex.ErrorCode == "user_interaction_required")
     {